Military Service and Re-employment Rights

 The Re-Application Process

-An employee who is absent for thirty days or less can continue his or her medical coverage, at the same cost, during the time of service.
-Service of more than thirty days will give the service member and his or her dependents coverage under the military health care plan.
+An employee who is absent for thirty days or less can continue their medical coverage, at the same cost, during the time of service.
+Service of more than thirty days will give the service member and their dependents coverage under the military health care plan.

 An absence for military service is not to be considered a break in your employment.
-A service member who returns to his or her former employment is entitled to re-enroll in the employer's medical or health insurance plan.
+A service member who returns to their former employment is entitled to re-enroll in the employer's medical or health insurance plan.
 No waiting period or period of exclusion may be imposed.
-A health plan sponsored by an employer is not, however, required to provide coverage for injuries or illnesses caused or aggravated by military service (those injuries are generally covered by military health coverage).
+However, a health plan sponsored by an employer is not required to provide coverage for injuries or illnesses caused or aggravated by military service (those injuries are generally covered by military health coverage).

 The Uniformed Services Employment and Reemployment Rights Act of 1994